StreetScout

 Where is Darwin City?

-Darwin City is a suburb of Northern Territory, Australia.
+Darwin City is a suburb of Northern Territory, Australia, in the Darwin local government area.

 What is the population of Darwin City?